italrr/cr/docs/Lore.md

 - Players may equip energy chest armor and energy helmet to the match.
 These discharge with every impact and can be charged in specific charging stations spread across the rig
 - Players must equip an Unemotic Control band on their necks.
 This bad discharges electricity to the nerveous system when players are outside of the zone.
 Players are completely disallowed to unequip this band.
 If they do, they're immediatly disquilified and escorted out of the game.
 - Friendly fire is allowed
 - A player can anytime voluntarily drop out of a match by yelling the keyword at one of the camaras.
-Although this does not assure that the player's safety.
+Although this does not assure that the player's safety
 - Cyborg players cannot bring any specialized battle corpus mods.

 UNT and Wayland often send their own official teams to these games.